dcdpr/libtxref/README.md

 # libtxref

-This is a library for converting between bitcoin transaction IDs (TxIDs) and "Bech32 Encoded Tx Position References" (TxRefs).
+This is a library for converting between bitcoin transaction IDs (TxIDs), bitcoin transaction coordinates (blockHeight, transactionIndex, and txoIndex), and "Bech32 Encoded Tx Position References" (TxRefs).
 TxRefs are described in [BIP 0136](https://github.com/bitcoin/bips/blob/master/bip-0136.mediawiki).